-Islands provide stopping points for migrating animals, including birds, butterflies and sea mammals.
-In the expanses of the sea they provide resting areas, feeding points and protected areas from storms or weather.
-The importance of migration points has long been recognised, bird observatories have typically been built on islands or headlands where migrating birds first touch-down after their passage.
+Islands provide stopping points for migrating animals, including birds, butterflies, moths and sea mammals.
+In the expanses of the sea they provide resting areas, feeding points and havens from storms or weather.
+The importance of migration points has long been recognised; bird observatories have typically been built on islands or headlands where migrating birds arrive or depart on passage.
 The Bern Convention also requires parties to 'ensure the conservation of the habitats of wild flora and fauna species as well as of endangered natural habitats; and give particular attention to the protection of areas of importance for migratory species.'

-A total of nearly 500 bird species are found in the Mediterranean Basin, and many more migrate through the region, crossing the Mediterranean at Gibraltar, Sicily, the Balearic Islands, Corsica, Sardinia, Crete, and Cyprus.
+A total of nearly 500 bird species are found in the Mediterranean Basin, and many more migrate through the region, crossing the Mediterranean at Gibraltar, Sicily, the Balearic Islands, Corsica, Sardinia, Crete, Malta and Cyprus.
 The populations of some migratory birds may be limited by conditions encountered on migration.
 This could occur at stopover sites where competition for restricted food supplies can reduce subsequent survival or breeding success.
 When preparing for migration, birds must normally obtain more food per day than usual, in order to accumulate the body reserves that fuel their flights.
 Birds often concentrate in large numbers at particular stopover sites, where food can become scarce, thus affecting migratory performance.
 Rates of weight gain, departure weights, and stopover durations often correlate with food supplies at stopover sites, sometimes influencing the subsequent survival and reproductive success of individuals, which can in turn affect subsequent breeding numbers.
-In some bird species, migration levels.
+In some bird species, migration-related events can have substantial effects on the year-to-year changes in breeding population levels.
 However, the difficulties involved in studying migrating birds at different points on their migration routes have so far limited the number of studies on the influence of events during migration periods on population levels (Newton 2006).
-Although direct evidence is scarce, is seems likely that islands and the foraging opportunities they provide can help sustain migratory bird populations.
+Although direct evidence is scarce, it seems likely that islands and the foraging opportunities they provide can help sustain migratory bird populations.

 Butterflies and moths also migrate across Europe and from North Africa, making use of the same island stop-over points as birds.
-Some such as the red admiral, painted lady, clouded yellow butterflies together with the humming-bird hawk moth and silver-y moth recolonise Britain and Ireland every year from Southern Europe or even North Africa.
+Some such as the red admiral (Vanessa atalanta), painted lady (Vanessa cardui) and clouded yellow (Coleus croceus) butterflies together with the humming-bird hawk moth (Macroglossum stellatarum) and silver-y moth (Autographa gamma) recolonise Britain and Ireland every year from Southern Europe or even North Africa.
 They breed in northern regions in summer, raising generations which then return south or typically perish when winter begins (Pollard et al 1998).
-Although unquantified, it is likely that islands also play a role in assisting their migration.
+Although unquantified, it is likely that islands also play a significant role in assisting their migration.